Gaia-X-Hub-Germany/IF-Access-and-Usage-Policies-and-Enforcement/README.md

 ## Implementation Forum "Data Sovereignty & Trust"

+### Agenda for next meeting, Thursday 16.05.2024 - 12:00 - 13:00
+- Welcoming new participants
+- Additional Agenda items?
+- Continuing Discussion on Consent Management Use Cases and workflows of the Gaia-X projects to cloud PCM/OCM functions and protocols
+- AOB

 ### General Information

 This is the repository for the Data Space Implementation Forum "Data Sovereignty & Trust".